 1) Develop a good job search strategy for finding teaching jobs.
 You can begin by finding openings at the ChristianCareerCenter.com and at the ChristianJobFair.com.
 You can also search online for other teaching job openings.
 Remember, however, that a high percentage (even 50-80%) of jobs are not advertised and referred to as being in the "hidden" job market.
 You can find these teaching jobs by contacting schools directly and by using your network of personal contacts.
 Please contact us if you would like coaching in how to do this effectively.

 2) Make sure that you have a resume and cover letter that showcases your education and other qualifications for teaching.
-Your cover letter should emphasis your desire to teach in a Christian school and why teaching is important to you.
+Use the strategies in 14 Keys to Writing a Winning Resume For Christian Jobs.
+Your cover letter should emphasize your desire to teach in a Christian school and why teaching is important to you.
 If you need help with writing a resume and/or cover letter you can contact us.
 Be sure to also post your resume at the ChristianCareerCenter.com resume bank.
 Be sure to also sign up for job alerts that will let you know when new teaching jobs are posted.

 3) Practice your interviewing skills so that you can prove that you are the right person for the position.
 Take time to think about and articulate what makes you a teacher worth hiring.